Its Yates Springtime featuring the popular Tulip Festival is coming to Araluen again in 2022!

 Araluen Botanic Park complies with all Covid Safe recommendations.

 You can conveniently buy tickets to our beautiful Araluen Botanic Park at araluenbotanicparkfoundationinc.rezdy.com.
 Alternatively, you can purchase tickets at the entrance to the park as you drive in.
 At the Gate House, one of our helpful staff can assist you in purchasing your tickets.
 Please be aware that surcharge will apply for transaction and handling.

 Do you accept Companion Cards?

 Yes, we do accept Companion Cards - please present them at the Gate when you enter the Park.
 You can get two tickets for the price of one full adult ticket.
 The price varies per season, but is usually $10 - $15.

 Can I use my membership card in Springtime?

 Yes!
 Araluen Botanic Park is absolutely beautiful in the springtime, and our amazing tulips are in full bloom.
 Your membership also includes free entry to the annual springtime festival, where you can see over 150,000 tulips and other flowering plants.
 For more information on our spring festival, visit our information page here.

-Please note that new memberships cannot be processed at the Gate during Springtime.
+Please note that new memberships cannot be processed during Springtime.